kukuandroid/rn-googleplaces-maybank/README.md

-# Maybank-ReactNative-Assessment
+# Maybank-ReactNative

-An Assessment by maybank that using react and google maps autocomplete api.
+React and google maps autocomplete api.
 This is React Native expo app, including google maps modules with the integration of rest api.

 # Package included